 Any responsible trial attorney will devote a substantial amount of time and effort toward preparing for a criminal trial.
 The process is long and rigorous, as well as expensive.
 Then the big day finally arrives.
 The jury is selected, the trial begins, and everything seems perfect.
 The defendant cannot even conceive of being found guilty.
 Then the unthinkable happens and the defendant is convicted.

 What happened to all of the time, money and effort that was expended on trial prep?
 Was it all wasted?
 Of course not.
 A trial record was created.
-That record is now the basis for an appeal to the Appellate Division of the New Jersey Superior Court, or the United States Court of Appeals for the Third Circuit.
+That record is now the basis for a criminal appeals attorney in New Jersey to pursue an appeal of the conviction.

 Many clients feel a sense of hopelessness after losing at trial.
 They believe their view of the facts was correct, but the system let them down.
 The can become discouraged, give up, and simply resign themselves to their situation.
 However, criminal cases do not end after a loss at trial.
 Our criminal justice system is the best in the world, but mistakes are not uncommon.
 Criminal defendants have the right to have their convictions reviewed on appeal.
 This means that a panel of appellate judges who were not involved in any way with the trial will review what occurred during the trial with a fresh set of eyes to determine whether the proceedings and resulting conviction were fair, just, and consistent with applicable laws, rules and procedures.